 Making great paint in New Zealand since 1939

 Dulux opened its first New Zealand manufacturing plant in Gracefield, Lower Hutt in 1939.
-Since then, over hundreds of water-based paint and coating products have been produced and distributed throughout New Zealand.
+Since then, hundreds of water-based paint and coating products have been produced and distributed throughout New Zealand.
 For 80 years Dulux has helped protect, maintain and enhance the spaces and places where Kiwis live, work and play.
 While it is synonymous with creating better homes, Dulux also plays a critical role in creating and improving the infrastructure we see across New Zealand, every day.

 Dulux Powder Coatings have adorned many New Zealand landmarks, including Westpac Stadium and Clyde Quay in Wellington, and Sky City in Auckland.
 The Dulux team has also gone to extreme lengths to help restore the original paintwork of Hillary’s Hut in Scott Base Antarctica; from carefully stripping the outer paint layers to reveal the original colours and working to create exact Dulux colour matches.

 With a heritage dating back 80 years, Dulux has continued to lead the ever-changing waves of fashion and taste.
 In the 30s, simplicity was the order of the day; the 60s were all about freedom of expression with bright yellows and bold reds, and during the 80s people favoured more neutral hues.

 In more recent years, the Dulux Colours of New Zealand range has captured the imaginations of home renovators, specifiers and professional painters.
 The range contains over 1,000 colours inspired by the unique landscapes and urban across our beautiful country.
 The range includes unique colours designed to work well in Kiwi homes.

 Giving back to the community